“Everything is created twice, first in the mind and then in reality.”

 What does it really mean to be mindful?
 The word ‘mindfulness’ seems to be everywhere and yet, there still exists a degree of confusion about what it actually entails.

 Some say that mindfulness is all about “being fully present in the moment” while others suggest mindfulness encourages us to “be with our experience, non-judgementally”.
-Part of the challenge when it comes to defining mindfulness is that, like love or art, attempts to put what it is into words fall infinitely short of the experience.
+Part of the challenge when it comes to defining mindfulness is that, like love or art, attempts to put the concept into words fall infinitely short of the actual experience.

 The meditation teacher and author Joseph Goldstein sets out what he believes mindfulness is (and isn’t) in an illuminating talk that attempts to deepen our understanding of the practice.
 It is, he says, much more than being fully aware, adding that if anyone has ever seen a Labrador playing with a ball, the dog is undoubtedly completely present in the moment.
 But the dog isn’t being mindful: it doesn’t know why it does what it does; it is simply driven by instinct.